The Global Warming Policy Foundation: Personnel

-One of the Foundation's trustees, Graham Stringer MP, a Labour party politician, sits on the House of Commons' Science and Technology Committee, a Parliamentary select committee which scrutinises government actions in relation to topics including climate change.
+One of the Foundation's trustees, Graham Stringer MP, a Labour party politician, sat on the House of Commons' Science and Technology Committee at various times until May 2024, a Parliamentary select committee which scrutinises government actions in relation to topics including climate change.
 Another trustee, Steve Baker MP, sat on the House of Commons' Treasury Select Committee for many years.

+In February 2023, former Australian Prime Minister Tony Abbott joined the board of the Foundation.

+In October 2023, it was reported in Computer Weekly that John Constable of the GWPF was a member of the "Covid Hunters", a group of Brexit lobbyists who conducted a secret two-year-long attack on the prestigious science journal Nature.